alcedok/nnabla_notebook_docker/README.md

 ### Summary

- This container allows the user to run Sony's NNabla (Neural Network Libraries) on Jupyter-Notebooks (Python 2.7), installed using  Miniconda2, running in a ubuntu 16.04 environment.
+The containers allows the user to run Sony's NNabla (Neural Network Libraries) on Jupyter-Notebooks (Python 2.7), installed using  Miniconda2, running in a ubuntu 16.04 environment.

+One uses CPU and the other uses any of the CUDA supported GPUs.
+The GPU extension requires nvidia-docker in order to run.

 Notebook runs on http://localhost:8888